shouya/doc-rel/README.md

 ## techniques

+- *TF-IDF* is used to assign each word a weight representing their significances
 - *word2vec* is used to find word embedding (Mikolov et al., '13)
 - *Supervised Semantic Indexing*, or *SSI* is used to calculate document relevancy ranking (Bai et al, '09)

 ## license

 GPLv3